shreyaspapi/panic-finance/README.md

 # Paanic Finance

 Welcome to Paanic Finance!
-This is an automated system for managing Uniswap liquidity positions based on the percentage of impermanent loss incurred.
+This is a risk management platform for managing your funds in the optimal way by minimising impermanent loss.

 ## Features

 - Automated liquidity management: Paanic Finance uses smart contracts to continuously monitor and adjust liquidity positions on Uniswap to minimize impermanent loss.
 - Customizable thresholds: Set your own threshold for when to add or remove liquidity, based on your desired level of risk.
-- Easy to use: Paanic Finance is designed to be simple and easy to use, with a friendly user interface and clear instructions.
-Getting started
+- Afraid that your private key might be compromised?
+Fret not!
+Paanic finance is hear to save you.
+Just enter the new wallet address that you want to transfer all your assets to, and we will do it in a jiffy!

-To get started with Paanic Finance, you will need the following:

-- A Web3 wallet such as MetaMask, configured with some Ethereum and the tokens you want to use for liquidity.
+To get started with Paanic Finance, you only need a Web3 wallet such as MetaMask, configured with some Ethereum and the tokens you want to use for liquidity.
-- The Paanic Finance smart contract deployed on the Ethereum network.

 Once you have these, you can follow these steps to start using Paanic Finance:

+1. Add liquidity to Uniswap using the Uniswap interface.
-1. Connect your Web3 wallet to the Paanic Finance smart contract.
+2. Connect your Web3 wallet on the Paanic Finance application.
-2. Set your desired thresholds for adding and removing liquidity.
+3. Set your desired thresholds for adding and removing liquidity.
-3. Add liquidity to Uniswap using the Paanic Finance interface.
 4. Paanic Finance will continuously monitor your liquidity position and make adjustments as needed to minimize impermanent loss.

 ## Contribute